Analysis | The Technology 202: Trump will face new rules on Facebook and Twitter after he leaves office

 Companies have responded to growing online criticism of their products by shutting down posts with takedown requests and lawsuits.

 In June, testing company Proctorio chief executive Mike Olsen accused a student who posted his customer support chats with the company on Reddit of lying.
-The company also sued a University of British Columbia student, who tweeted links to Proctorio training videos that he said showed the “emotional harm you are doing to students by using this technology.”
+The company also sued a University of British Columbia staffer, who tweeted links to Proctorio training videos that he said showed the “emotional harm you are doing to students by using this technology.”

-“All of us have the right to discuss whether this academic-surveillance software is ethical,” the student, Ian Linkletter, said in an interview.
+“All of us have the right to discuss whether this academic-surveillance software is ethical,” the staffer, Ian Linkletter, said in an interview.

 Olsen defended the company's actions, saying it sought to protect intellectual property.

-Note: Correction: The post has been updated to correct Linkletter's affiliation with UBC.